ikelaiah/threadpool-fp/docs/ThreadPool.ProducerConsumer-API.md

 ### 🚫 Limitations

 1. **Queue Constraints**
-   - Fixed capacity (1024 items by default)
+   - Fixed capacity (1024 items by default, configurable)
    - No dynamic resizing
    - Blocking on queue full
    - No priority queueing